Danieldotcomcoder/Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used.
-- Anyone can download and use this code.
-- Thanks for figma for inspiring this desgin. :)
+ Thanks for figma for inspiring this desgin. :)